 - They normally do not require you to give out personal info.
 This makes it possible to create an account and right away be able to start trading.

 - Their servers spread out across the globe leading to a lower risk of server downtime.

 - They are essentially immune to hacker attacks.

-However, decentralized exchanges normally have an order book with lower liquidity than their centralized counterparts and if you lose your password, it is probably lost forever.
+However, DEXs normally have an order book with lower liquidity than their centralized counterparts and if you lose your password, it is probably lost forever.

 XBTS.io Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 The below is a picture of the trading view at XBTS.io:

 XBTS.io Trading fees

 Trading fees are normally set as a percentage of an order value.
 This means that if you make a trade for USD 1,000, and the trading fee is 0.25%, you would pay the equivalent of USD 2.50 in trading fees.
 At this exchange, however, trading fees are instead fixed fees payable in Bitshares (BTS) or any other crypto.
 This is quite different.
 But overall, the fixed BTS-fees becomes very competitive.
 The below is a print screen from part of the fee structure at XBTS.io: